Harold & Miriam Steinberg

 Ross

 His select credits include Broadway: Fun Home (OBC).
+The Secret Garden Concert at Lincoln Center.
 His TV/Film credits include “Don’t Get High” (Hulu, Series Regular), “Poker Face” (Peacock), “FBI Most Wanted” (Paramount) and Mooch.
 He graduated from Sands College of Performing Arts at Pace University with a BFA in Musical theater.
+He would like to thank his team at Nicolosi & Co.
+As well as his family, his mother and all 5 of his younger siblings, John Canning, and all his teachers through the years.
+All socials: @oscarwwilliams

 Leo Caravano